steven640pixel/PsedualMWP/README.md

 ## Solving Math Word Problems with Re-examination
-The code is the implementation of PseDual.
+The code is the implementation of PseDual for reexamination.

 ### Requirements
 * Pytorch = 1.6.0;